chrislo7/mern_todo/README.md

 # MERN-TODOLIST
 A simple Todo list with MERN ( MongoDB, Express, React, NodeJS )

+_*NOTE: I've shut down the cluster on Atlas, so database integration won't work properly*_

 ## Instructions

 1. git clone this repo